Diophantine Geometry over Groups IX: Envelopes and Imaginaries

-However, the parameters that we associated with each equivalence class (that are bounded up to the imaginaries that were presented in section 2), do not separate between equivalence classes in general.
-To obtain subgroups of parameters that have the same types of bounds as the ones constructed in the previous section, that do separate between classes, we present a new iterative procedure that uses both the sieve procedure [Se6] (that was used for quantifier elimination) together with the procedure for separation of variables that was presented in the previous section.
-The combined procedure is a (new) sieve procedure that preserves the separation of variables along its various steps, and its termination (that follows from the termination of the sieve procedure and the procedure for the separation of variables), produces the desired subgroups of parameters, that do separate between classes and admit boundedly many values (up to the imaginaries of section 2) for each equivalence class (where the bound on the number of values does not depend on the specific equivalence class).
+The combined procedure is a (new) sieve procedure that preserves the separation of variables along its various steps, and its termination (that follows from the termination of the sieve procedure and the procedure for the separation of variables), produces the desired subgroups of parameters, that do separate between equivalence classes and admit boundedly many families of values for each equivalence class (where the bound on the number of families of values does not depend on the specific equivalence class).

 Let $F_k=<a_1,\ldots,a_k>$ be a non-abelian free group, and let $E(p,q)$ be a definable equivalence relation over $F_k$.
 With the definable equivalence relation, $E(p,q)$, being a definable set, one associates using theorems 1.3 and 1.4, a Diophantine and a Duo envelopes.
 Let $G_1,\ldots,G_t$ be the Diophantine envelope of the given definable equivalence relation $E(p,q)$, and let $Duo_1,\ldots,Duo_r$, be its Duo envelope.